jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/02-accordion/04-mixed/README.md

 title: Mixed Content
 ---

-# {title}
+## {title}

 We generally have homogeneous content, but what if we wanted to show content in a different way based on an attribute in the data?

-Let's say that we want to show a larger image with some descriptive text for some of the items, and for some of them we want the image to be on the left and for some we wnat it on the right.
+Let's say that we want to show a larger image with some descriptive text for some of the items, and for some of them, we want the image to be on the left and for some we want it on the right.
-This simple variation can be done using css, but in this case we are going to create two custom components, Odd & Even.
+This simple variation can be done using CSS, but in this case, we are going to create two custom components, Odd & Even.

 We will be using the following configuration to tell accordion to use the 'type' attribute to identify